Struggling to stay Catholic? You're not alone. Faith seeks wonder to flourish. I'll share it when it shows up.

 The Church is the person we are raised to be.

-And he said to them, “Go into all the world and proclaim the good news to the whole creation.
-The one who believes and is baptized will be saved, but the one who does not believe will be condemned.
+Then he said to them: ‘Go to every part of the world, and proclaim the gospel to the whole creation.
+Those who believe it and receive baptism will be saved; those who do not believe will be condemned.’

 That person calls us to bring him to “the whole creation.”
 Everything must become Him.